sderygithub/Online-Similarity/README.md

 ##### Processing time #####

 The performance of such a system can be evaluated at multiple scale.
-One would need to monitor training time and the potential bottlenecks it includes (vectorizing? training classifier? increasing vocabulary?).
+One would first need to monitor training and processing time along with the potential bottlenecks including vectorizing, training classifier, increasing size of vocabulary, number of features, regularization.
+This is typically done through profilers and on-the-fly statistics in development code.

 ##### Memory usage #####